 - Create a new economic reality through citizen action to build from the bottom up a global system of local living economies.
 The Business Alliance for Local Living Economies is our lead partner on creating a new living economy reality.

 - Change the rules to favor behavior and institutions that support ecological balance, equitable distribution, and living democracy over behavior and institutions that support environmental destruction, wealth concentration, and political corruption.
-The Institute for Policy Studies is our lead partner on changing the rules.
+The Forum Archive of selected publications and presentations provides a record of the earlier phases of our work when our focus was on the patterns of economic development in the world’s low income countries.[/fusion_tagline_box]

 Historically, our primary contribution has been to element #1: changing the framing stories of the culture.
 This aligns with our distinctive competence and will continue to be our primary focus.
 Geographically, our focus is on advancing the awakening in the United States—the world’s one remaining self-proclaimed Empire.